mohae/nocomment/README.md

     cleaned := Clean(input)

-If you want to configure what is accepted as line-comments, the `Stripper{}` struct must be used.
+If you want to configure what is accepted as line-comments, the `Stripper` struct must be used.
 This struct has exported methods which accept `bool` and allow for the toggling of line comment types: `Stripper.SetIgnoreHash()` and `Stripper.SetIgnoreSlash()`.

 __Example__